 I don’t know if you’ve noticed, but being at the airport is an enormous fucking pain in the ass.
 Elite status is awesome because it makes everything faster and easier and more tolerable, even at the lowest tier.
 I don’t know if that’s true on every airline, but it’s certainly true on United, as I learned when I became Premier Silver.
 (United calls elite status “Premier.”)

 What I get by being Premier Silver is the following fanfuckingtastic perks.
-I’ve put in brackets what you can also get by holding a Chase United MileagePlus Explorer or Club card, or other alternative methods.
+I’ve put in brackets what you can also get by holding the appropriate Chase United card, or other alternative methods.

 - free first bag check [Explorer, Club]

 - guaranteed standard award ticket options if any unsold seats are available [Explorer, Club]

 - a much shorter security line [Club, TSA PreCheck/Global Entry]

 - a separate uncrowded check in desk (which, at Newark, is on a whole separate level, away from the teeming hordes) [Club, curbside checkin]

 - bags among first ones off the plane [Club]